gilbertl/drlnd-collaboration-competition/README.md

 Each action is a vector with two numbers, corresponding to movement toward (or away from) the net, and jumping.

+The success criteria is for the agents to get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 ## Instructions

 1. Follow the instructions in the [DRLND GitHub repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up the Python experiment.